AxonIQ/hotel-demo/WORKSHOP.md

 ### Lab 1 Explore the Hotel booking application

 During this workshop we take the hotel demo booking application as an example and make it multi tenant.
 This means that one application can serve more than one tenant using separate event stores.
-Run the HotelBooking application and use the [http request file](hotel-booking.http) to explore the application.
+Run the HotelBooking application and use the http files or the frontend to explore the application.

 ### Lab 2 Add multiple contexts